Kinto/kinto/docs/community.rst

 official docs, in docstrings, or even on the Web in blog posts, articles, and such.

-This official documentation is maintained in `Github
+This official documentation is maintained in `GitHub
 <https://github.com/Kinto/kinto/>`_.
 The ``docs`` folder contains the documentation sources in `reStructuredText <https://en.wikipedia.org/wiki/ReStructuredText>`_ format.
 And you can generate the docs locally with::

     make docs